 For teachers who are using fully unsheltered grammar — ie past tenses from Day 1– you can also use the past subjunctive, eg fue posible que la chica hiciera su tarea or ¿fue probable que el profesor no diera mucha tarea?

 SECOND, when we are doing attendance, we talk about The Missing Kid.
-So, if Johnny isn’t there, we ask Clase, Johnny no está en la clase hoy. ¿Dónde está Johnny? [kids make suggestions] Clase, ¿es posible que Johnny esté en casa y esté enfermo? or ¿es posible que Johnny tenga una cita con el médico? or ¿es posible que Johnny vaya de excursión?
+So, if Johnny isn’t there, we say, clase, Johnny no está hoy. ¿Dónde está Johnny? [kids make suggestions] Clase, ¿es posible que Johnny esté en casa y esté enfermo? or ¿es posible que Johnny tenga una cita con el médico? or ¿es posible que Johnny vaya de excursión?

 For each of these, we ask questions, re-state answers (and negative answers) and make sure kids understand.